-15.9.1 Emission Model: NONE (default)
+15.10.1 Emission Model: NONE (default)

 The emission model NONE is the default emission model used in OPAL-t.
-It has a single attribute, listed in Table 32.
+It has a single attribute, listed in Table 33.
 The NONE emission model is very simplistic.
 It merely adds the amount of energy defined by the attribute EKIN to the longitudinal momentum, $p_z$ , for each particle in the distribution as it leaves the cathode.

-Attribute Name Default Value Units Description value 7 7771 1 11 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 EKIN 1.0 eV Thermal energy added to beam during emission.
+Attribute Name Default Value Units Description EKIN 1.0 eV Thermal energy added to beam during emission.

-Table 32: Attributes for the NONE and ASTRA emission models.
+Table 33: Attributes for the NONE and ASTRA emission models.